Hey! I'm Grace, a second-year natural sciences student at the University of Leeds.

 Always available to connect, feel free to contact me if you're interested in my research project or just want to talk in general.

 Hi!
 My name’s Isabel and I’m part of the 2023 cohort of undergraduate scholars.
-I’m really looking forward to learning more about leadership and networking.✨
+I’m really enjoying learning more about leadership and networking and challenging myself throughout this scholarship.✨

-I study English and Comparative Literature, from which an Intercultural Competence module has inspired my self-defined research project that I will be undertaking this summer: ‘To what extent does multilingualism impact an individual’s motivation to participate in global social action.’
+I study English and Comparative Literature, from which an Intercultural Competence module inspired my self-defined research project that I undertook during the first summer: ‘To what extent does multilingualism impact an individual’s motivation to participate in global social action.’
+I have recently completed my LiA, teaching English in a school in Buenos Aires with Voluntario Global.
 I am highly interested in diplomacy, culture and entrepreneurship, as well as literature and art, and look forward to meeting individuals with those same interests.

 Hi, I am Jyotiraditya Sinh Vaghela and I am a Business management and marketing student in the University of Leeds.
 I started studying business so I can start my own business or help my dad grow his.
 I am still learning new things everyday which expand my understanding.